 Umbilical cord milking is where the cord is pinched and “milked” immediately following birth in order to quickly push blood into the baby (as you would squeeze ketchup out of a packet, or honey out of a honey stick).
 Starting as close to the placenta as possible, moving towards the baby, a care provider milks the cord several times before clamping and cutting the cord, usually within 20 seconds.
 Umbilical cord milking also goes by the term “stripping the cord”.

 Delayed Cord Clamping

 Delayed cord clamping, on the other hand, is the practice of postponing cutting a newborn’s umbilical cord instead of immediately cutting it after birth.
-While the transfer of blood happens the care provider’s hands are off the cord and baby is lying on mom’s abdomen.
+While the transfer of blood happens the care provider’s hands are off the cord and baby is on mom’s abdomen.

-Delayed cord clamping is awesome!
+During the third stage of labor delayed cord clamping is awesome!
 It…

 - Decreases anemia in the first year of life helping babies to get smarter, faster